 While your small intestine is busy using bile salts to break down fat in the chyme, your pancreas is breaking down all three macronutrients – protein, fat and carbohydrates – for your body.

 Pancreas and pancreatic enzymes

-If you suffer with burping, gas, bloating after a high-carb meal, it might signal a program with pancreatic enzymes production.
+If you suffer with burping, gas or bloating after a high-carb meal, it might signal a problem with pancreatic enzymes production.

 There are three pancreatic enzymes:

 - Lipases break down fats

 - Carbohydrases break down carbohydrates

 These pancreatic enzymes are responsible for breaking down the large food molecules into smaller parts so they can move across your small intestine’s gut barrier into your bloodstream.

 Carbohydrates are broken down into individual sugars, smaller protein molecules are broken into peptides or individual amino acids, and fats are broken down into glycerol and fatty acids.